prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-"Pay-as-You-Go"-Pricing.md

 ### Tier Usage Counter Details
 * The tier usage counter resets to zero on the first day of each calendar month (example: January, February, and so on), at 12 AM US and Canadian Eastern Time (UTC-5).
-* Tiers operate independently for each Billing account and do not aggregate across multiple Billing accounts, even if the projects are in the same Organization or belong to the same legal entity.
+* Tiers operate independently for each Customer ID and do not aggregate across multiple Customer IDs.
-* Tiers operate independently per SKU.
+* Tiers operate independently per Product SKU.
 The usage of one SKU can only affect the price of that SKU.
-Currently, there are no SKUs in which usage affects the tiered pricing of another SKU.
-*

 ### Pricing Table - Specific
 The price of each component is enumerated in the table below.